News

 You ask a question, and AI gives you one synthesized answer.
 It's already done the work of reading multiple sources, comparing information, and presenting a unified response.

 This fundamentally changes what brand visibility means.
 In SEO, you're competing to be one of those ten blue links—maybe even earning featured snippets or rich results through proper content optimization.
-In GEO and AEO, you're competing to be mentioned within the single answer AI provides.
+In GEO and Answer Engine optimization, you're competing to be mentioned within the single answer AI provides.

 There's less room.
 The stakes are higher.
 If AI cites three competitors and not you, that's not page two—that's invisibility.